 Enter your username and your new password.
 Then click on Log in

-Have you tried any of the methods?
-If you have any doubts please post it in our facebook group and we would be happy to resolve.
+So, have you tried any of the methods?
+If you have any doubts please post it in our Facebook group and we would be happy to resolve.

 Is your website protected by SSL?
 If not browsers will show a “not-secure” warning and visitors will not trust your site.

-Read this free guide to see how to get a free SSL certificate & secure your website.
+Watch this tutorial on how to get a free SSL certificate & secure your website.

-How do I reset my wordpress admin password ?
+1. How do I reset my WordPress admin password?

-2 Reset the password from managed hosting account
+2. Reset the password from the managed hosting account

-How to reset wordpress password without email ?
+2. How to reset WordPress password without email?

-How to reset wordpress password from CPanel ?
+3. How to reset the WordPress password from CPanel?

 3: Open the PhpMyAdmin Page